-A motorist charged with a DUI or DWI has a few different options if he or she chooses to mount a defense.
+A motorist charged with a DUI or DWI (the actual charge commonly referred to as "drunk driving") has a few different options when it comes to mounting a defense.
 Some affirmative defenses exist in very rare circumstances, even when the evidence otherwise supports the charge.
 But it's more common to defend against a drunk driving charge by attacking the officer's observations of what happened prior to the arrest or challenging the integrity of the evidence, such as the accuracy of a breathalyzer test.
 State DUI laws differ and everyone's case has different facts, so it may help to consult with a lawyer.

 Affirmative Defenses to DUI Charges